 - Make the sugar cookie cups.
 In a medium bowl, whisk to combine the flour, baking powder, baking soda, and salt.
 Set aside.

 - In the bowl of a stand mixer, beat the butter on high speed until smooth, about 30 seconds.
-Add the sugar and cream with the butter on high speed until light and fluffy, about 2 minutes, scraping the sides of the bowl as needed.
+Add the sugar and cream the sugar with the butter on high speed until light and fluffy, about 2 minutes, scraping the sides of the bowl as needed.
 Add the egg yolks and vanilla extract and beat to combine.

 - Add the flour mixture to the butter mixture and mix on low speed just until combined, being careful not to over mix.
 The dough should be moistened throughout but still a bit crumbly.